Ningxia: Agriculture

 Similar to other areas, Ningxia has seen a gradual decline of its peasant population due to rural–urban migration.
-In spite of this, the great majority (62.8 percent) was still agricultural at the time of the survey.
+Despite this, the great majority (62.8 percent) was still agricultural at the time of the survey.
 Animal husbandry is important for the regional economy.
 In the main pastoral county, Yanchi, it is even the leading industry when specified for the primary sector.
 The dominant grazing animals are sheep and goat.
 In the (semi-)pastoral regions, herders engage in a mixed sedentary farming operation of dryland agriculture and extensive animal husbandry, while full nomadic pastoralism is no longer practiced.
+Since a cattle breeding plan was implemented in 2002, the province has become one of China's main dairy production areas.

 Ningxia is the principal region of China where wolfberries are grown.
 Other specialties of Ningxia are licorice, products made from Helan stone, fiddlehead and products made from sheepskin.

 Ningxia wines are a promising area of development.
 The Chinese authorities have given approval to the development of the eastern base of the Helan Mountains as an area suitable for wine production.
 Several large Chinese wine companies including Changyu and Dynasty Wine have begun development in the western region of the province.
 Together they now own 20,000 acres of land for wine plantations and Dynasty has ploughed 100 million yuan into Ningxia.
 In addition, the major oil company China Petroleum and Chemical Corporation has founded a grape plantation near the Helan Mountains.
 The household appliance company Midea has also begun participating in Ningxia's wine industry.
 Vineyards have been set up in the region.

 Industries and economic zones

+Ningxia was a major recipient of China's investment in industrial capacity during the Third Front campaign.

 Yinchuan Economic and Technological Development Zone was established in 1992.
 Spanning 32 km2, it has an annual economic output Rmb23.7 billion (25.1% up) (US$3.5 billion).
 Major investors are mainly local enterprises such as Kocel Steel Foundry, FAG Railway Bearing (Ningxia), Ningxia Little Giant Machine Tools, etc. Major industries include machinery and equipment manufacturing, new materials, fine chemicals and the animation industry.

 Desheng Industrial Park (in Helan County) is a base for about 400 enterprises.
 The industrial park has industrial chains from Muslim food and commodities to trade and logistics, new materials and bio-pharmaceuticals that has 80 billion yuan in fixed assets.
 Desheng is looking to be the most promising industrial park in the city.
 It achieved a total output value of 4.85 billion in 2008, up 40 percent year-on-year.
 The local government plans to cut taxes and other fees to reduce the burden on local enterprises.
 The industrial output value reached 2.68 billion yuan in 2008, an increase of 48 percent from a year earlier.